U.S. officials say North Korea preparing missile launch: report

-WASHINGTON North Korea is preparing to launch an intermediate-range ballistic missile in the next three days, Fox Business Network reported on Tuesday, citing two unidentified U.S. officials.
+WASHINGTON (Reuters) - North Korea is preparing to launch an intermediate-range ballistic missile in the next three days, Fox Business Network reported on Tuesday, citing two unidentified U.S. officials.

 The communist nation planned the launch for between 24 and 72 hours, the cable network reported.
 It would be the latest in a series of launches by the isolated country this year in violation of U.N.
 Security Council resolutions, supported by China, that ban all ballistic missile-related activities by the North.